elmahio/documentation/docs/how-to-correlate-messages-across-services.md

 ### Microsoft.Extensions.Logging

-To store a correlation ID when logging through Microsoft.Extensions.Logging you can either set the `CorrelationId` property manually or rely on the automatic behavior built into Microsoft.Extensions.Logging.
+To store a correlation ID when logging through Microsoft.Extensions.Logging you can either set the `CorrelationId` property (manually or using the `Elmah.Io.Client.Extensions.Correlation` NuGet package) or rely on the automatic behavior built into Microsoft.Extensions.Logging.

-To manually set the correlation you can either include `correlationId` as part of the log message:
+To manually set the correlation you can include `correlationId` as part of the log message:

 ```csharp
 logger.LogInformation("A log message with {correlationId}", "42");